Crew Dragon Endeavour: First splashdown in the Gulf

 When Endeavour returned on 2 August 2020, it journeyed through a fast fiery descent of Earth's atmosphere and was slowed down by the capsule's drogue chute and suite of parachutes.
-It splashed down in the Gulf of Mexico, near Pensacola, Florida, where a SpaceX recovery ship Go Navigator brought the crew and spacecraft back to shore.
+It splashed down in the Gulf of Mexico, near Pensacola, Florida, where a SpaceX recovery ship brought the crew and spacecraft back to shore.
 This mission was the first ocean-based recovery of an American crewed spacecraft since 1975, when the Apollo-Soyuz Test Project mission splashed down.
 Also, this mission was the first crew recovery to occur in the Gulf of Mexico.

 On the Demo-2 mission, Endeavour was in space for 63 days.
 The spacecraft was rated to spend 119 days in orbit, as its solar panels had less capability than a full production Crew Dragon capable of staying in space for up to 210 days.

 During the mission, NASA gave SpaceX approval to reuse flight-proven Crew Dragon spacecraft.
 Behnken and Hurley left a Demo-2 patch on the inside of Endeavour after their mission.
 SpaceX Crew-2 mission commander, astronaut Shane Kimbrough, announced that the crew would keep the Endeavour name for the spacecraft.
 The seat Behnken used during his mission was later used by his wife, K. Megan McArthur on the Crew-2 flight.